Consultant Support

 - A PE portfolio company needs temporary regulatory legal support during a transition period following an acquisition

-- Project team participation: joining your project team for specific workstreams, client meetings or pitch processes where specialist legal input adds credibility and depth
+- Project team participation: joining your project team for specific workstreams, client meetings or pitch processes where specialist legal input adds credibility and depth to the advisory proposition

 Related specialist co-counsel pages